 Treatment for patients with behavioural disorders

-Many of our patients develop severe behavioural disorders after an accident, intracranial haemorrhage or other brain disease.
+Many of our patients develop severe behavioural disorders in association with brain damage caused by an accident, intercranial haemorrhage or other brain disease.